 Adult Signs:

 Many clients report relationship and intimacy issues.
 Making and maintaining friendships, crowds, going to shopping malls or grocery stores are quite stressful.
-Following recipes, measuring ingredients and cooking in general is taxing.
+Adhering to recipes, measuring ingredients and cooking in general is taxing.
 Some manage by cooking the same thing over and over again while others engage in “creative” cooking.
 Heightened sensitivity to sounds, smells, touch and/or tastes may also be present.

 Driving is also another source of stress, especially when traveling to new or uncommon places.
-Following maps and written directions, and differentiating between left and right are not quite mastered.
+Using maps and written directions, and differentiating between left and right are not quite mastered.
 Parallel or reverse parking, especially in tight spaces is anxiety provoking and often avoided.
 As expected, “fender benders” are common.

 Intervention: